 Hi!
 I’m a journalist currently working as the lead editor of Eater New York — a digital-only publication part of the national Eater network, covering restaurants and everything about the culture and business of dining out in NYC.
-I’m experienced in breaking news, investigations, identity writing, and lifestyle media, from service coverage about restaurants to lawsuit news.
+I’m experienced in breaking news, investigations, op-eds, identity writing, and lifestyle media, from service coverage about restaurants to lawsuit news.
+I also love a good ol’ blog post.

 In 2017, I oversaw the exclusive investigation about the alleged sexual misconduct of celebrity chef Mario Batali and the culture at his restaurants.
 I also pitched and hosted the first two seasons of Cult Following, a multi-platform Eater video series about restaurants that inspire obsession, and frequently appear on video, at live events, and in podcasts.

 As a digital editor, I manage a team of five staff editors, reporters, and restaurant critics, plus a regular roster of photography, illustration, fact-checking, and writing freelancers.
-We publish as many as 12 blog posts, news stories, maps, features, and reviews daily — in addition to work on off-platform venues, including Facebook, Twitter, Instagram, and email newsletters.
-Under my leadership, Eater New York received around 4 million monthly pageviews on average in 2018, up from 3 million in 2017.
+We publish as many as 12 news stories, maps, features, and reviews daily — in addition to work on off-platform venues, including Facebook, Twitter, Instagram, and email newsletters.
+I’m also adept in the rollout of multifaceted packages like this one on Chinese food in New York, digital media’s answer to the magazine theme issue.

 My writing has appeared in New York, Esquire.com, the Atlantic's former news blog The Atlantic Wire, the Miami Herald, and papers across the country via the Associated Press.
 I previously worked as a reporter and photographer for now-defunct neighborhood news site DNAinfo in both Chicago and New York.
 I've covered everything from shootings and city council meetings to red carpets and viral sensations.